springml/spark-salesforce/README.md

-# Spark Salesforce Wave Library
+# Spark Salesforce Library

-A library for uploading dataframes into Salesforce Wave.
+A library for connecting Spark with Salesforce and Salesforce Wave.

 ## Requirements